 Further, in accordance with government directives, any person from a designated hotspot should not attend.

 During this period, we need to change our service regarding the compilation of tribute slideshows.

 If you are able to email photos through to us, we can certainly compile the slideshow.
-However, we will no longer be handling hard copy photos.

 Of course, you can also compile the slideshow yourself and then provide it to us to play on the day.

 Care and attention

 The team at Walter Carter Funerals will always take the time to understand your needs.
 Our client families are our priority.
 We do, however, need to approach each arrangement on a case by case basis, as we seek to meet your needs and comply with government guidelines.

 Guidelines are changing frequently, so we all need to be aware that we must be flexible.
 We are living in changing times and, as such, need to be flexible.